Fs00/Win10BloatRemover/README.md

 **Default value:** an array containing some of the app groups listed above

 ### `UWPAppsRemovalMode`
 Configures whether to remove UWP apps for all present and future users (which is the default) or just for the current user.
-Take note that trying to remove system apps only for the current user might not always work.

 **Allowed values:** `"AllUsers"` or `"CurrentUser"`
 **Default value:** `"AllUsers"`